ctm/mb2-doc/README.md

 pen if you're not in a tournament and to talk to the tournament you're in if you're in just one.

-All commands are preceded by the lower-case letter 'p' and a single command.
+When using IRC, all commands are preceded by the lower-case letter 'p' and a single space.
 As such, to get help, type `p help`.
+For the web interface, adding the leading "p " is an error.
+Most of the examples in this document will use the IRC convention.

 ### Starting Pen Commands